The Community College System - About Ohlone College

 $1.6 million is the average lifetime earnings of a graduate with an associate's degree—$400,000 more than for a high school graduate.
 Source: Community College League of California.
 Go to Admissions and Records for information about how to get started at Ohlone College.

-There were 13 million students attending community colleges in the United States in Fall 2011, representing 45% of all undergraduate students in the United States and 45% of all first-time freshmen in the United States.
-In 2010-2011 community colleges awarded more than 734,000 associate degrees and nearly 429,000 certificates.
+According to the American Association of Community Colleges, as of 2014 there were 1132 community colleges in the United States, with 986 of those institutions being publicly controlled.
+In Fall 2012 there were 12.8 million students attending community colleges in the United States, representing 45% of all undergraduate students in the United States and 42% of all first-time freshmen in the United States.
+In 2011-2012 community colleges awarded more than 770,797 associate degrees and nearly 436,037 certificates.

 The California Community College system of two-year public institutions is composed of 112 colleges statewide organized into 72 districts.
-During the 2011-2012 academic year the California Community College system enrolled more than 2.42 million students, almost 90,000 students earned an associate degree, and more than 52,000 students earned a certificate.
+During the 2012-2013 academicyear the California Community College system enrolled more than 2.07 million students; 91,502 students earned an associate degree; 5,357 students earned an associate degree for transfer; and more than 61,500 students earned a certificate.
+Additionally, more than 15,600 students transferred from a California Community College to a University of California campus; more than 44,200 students transferred from a California Community College to a California State University campus; and more than 28,500 California Community College students transferred to a private college or university.
 The California Community College System represents the largest system of higher education in the world.

 Did You Know…?